M-Ali-ML/Data-Science-Diary-Docs/README.md

 # Data Science Diary Docs

-This repo is complementary to the bilingual [YouTube Channel @DataScienceDiary](https://www.youtube.com/@datasciencediary).
-It is meant as resource for Data Science/Analytics, machine learning & Data engineering.
+This repo is complementary to the bilingual (Arabic-English) [YouTube Channel @DataScienceDiary](https://www.youtube.com/@datasciencediary).
+It is meant as resource for aspiring data enthusiasts.

 ---